newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 ### 5. Identify Resources to Engage

 The resources you use to staff your campaign management and execution will depend on your organization’s capabilities and ways of working.
-Some organizations have “in-house” teams that can develop and execute marketing campaigns from start to finish, others have a few core team members that are supplemented with external consultants, and others engage a full-service vendor to handle everything for them.
+Some organizations have "in-house" teams that can develop and execute marketing campaigns from start to finish, others have a few core team members that are supplemented with external consultants, and others engage a full-service vendor to handle everything for them.

 Resources to identify include: